clrcrl/tap-framework-template/README.md

-# [WIP] tap-framework Template
+# tap-framework Template

-This [cookiecutter](https://github.com/cookiecutter/cookiecutter) template is used in conjunction with [tap-framework](https://github.com/fishtown-analytics/tap-framework) to rapidly prototype Singer taps that use REST APIs.
+This [cookiecutter](https://github.com/cookiecutter/cookiecutter) template is used in conjunction with [tap-framework](https://github.com/fishtown-analytics/tap-framework) to rapidly prototype Singer taps that use (sensible) REST APIs.

 Now, I know what you're thinking, a template on top of a framework on top of a spec?
 That's too many layers of abstraction!
 And honestly, I couldn't agree more!
 However, after having built two taps and fussing around with a lot of copy/paste, I decided to go ahead with this.